Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 - Allowing them to swap shifts themselves.

 Keep in mind that your team members’ lives revolve around their schedules.
-Therefore, they will appreciate being allowed to share their inputs regarding their work schedule.
+Therefore, they will appreciate being allowed to share their input regarding their work arrangements.

 Establish an Effective Communication Method

 A report by CMSWire indicates that 97 percent of employees believe communication positively impacts task efficacy.
 Another research by McKinsey found that effective communication and collaboration boost productivity by 20-25 percent.